sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-3.markdown

 ## Two Contrasting Development Processes

-Earlier, in the comparison between approaches in the `ReaderT IO` section, I used the phrase “types guide implementation.”
+Earlier, in the `ReaderT IO` approach section, I used the phrase “types guide implementation.”
 What that means is, for example, in `mtl`, the implementation of `runStateT` for `StateT` is almost self-evident, and you can implement it by filling in slots to eliminate type errors like solving a puzzle.
 The development process for `heftia` is similar: essentially, after translating the types from the paper into Haskell, it was built by endlessly filling in type puzzles.